Putnam Park Wildflowers

 Basionym: Chrysanthemum leucanthemum Linnaeus Sp.
 Pl.
 2: 888.
 1753.

-Autonym: Leucanthemum vulgare subsp. vulgare (The other infraspecifics are Leucanthemum vulgare subsp. parviceps (Briquet & Cavillier) Vogt & Greuter, Leucanthemum vulgare subsp. pujiulae Sennen.
-Neither of these two subspecies have been recorded from North America.)
+Autonym: Leucanthemum vulgare subsp. vulgare (The other infraspecific is Leucanthemum vulgare subsp. parviceps (Briquet & Cavillier) Vogt & Greuter, which has not been recorded from North America.
+It is native to France.)